Microservices vs Monoliths Part 5: Common Pitfalls and How to Avoid Them

 • Debugging requires coordination across multiple teams

 How to avoid it: Invest in developer experience from the start.
 For monoliths, this means automated testing, clear module boundaries, and fast build times.
 For microservices, it means service virtualization, local development tools, and comprehensive documentation.
+The specific tools differ, but the principle is the same: if developers struggle to work with the system daily, you've created a problem that compounds over time.

 Neglecting Operational Concerns

 Teams often focus on the development phase and underestimate the ongoing operational overhead of their chosen architecture.
+This oversight typically becomes apparent only after the system is in production — when fixing it is much more expensive.

 • Build times that grow increasingly slow